doublemarked/loopback-console/README.md

 The following configuration directives are supported,

 - `quiet`: Suppresses the help text on startup and the automatic printing of `result`.
-- `useMockContext`: Enables or disables the use of the mock Loopback Context.
 - All built-in configuration options for <a href="https://nodejs.org/api/repl.html" target="_blank">Node.js REPL</a>, such as `prompt`.
 - `handles`: Disable any default handles, or pass additional handles that you would like available on the console.